 Inspectors should treat minor nonconformance’s in the same manner as minor violations with respect to documentation and screening for significance.

-Appendix E contains the screening criteria for minor violations/and examples of violations/that have been categorized as minor.
+Appendix E contains the definition, screening criteria for minor violations/nonconformances and examples of violations/nonconformances that have been categorized as minor.
 Inspectors may use these examples to help understand the threshold for classification of findings.
-The inspectors will review the corrective action to ensure the minor violation/is documented in the vendor’s corrective action program and that the problem statement adequately captures the violation/.
-It is not expected for the vendor to correct the noncompliance before the end of the inspection.
+The inspectors will review the corrective action to ensure the minor violation/nonconformance is documented in the vendor’s corrective action program and that the problem statement adequately captures the violation/nonconformance.
+It is not expected for the vendor to correct the minor violation/noncompliance before the end of the inspection.

+For screening a potential finding for minor violations/nonconformances, the inspectors should consider whether the potential finding has very minimal or no safety regulatory impact of any kind; or whether there isn’t an adequate regulatory basis to support it.
+Minor issues that are isolated or programmatic and non-repetitive should be entered into the vendor’s/applicant’s corrective action program and documented in the inspection report at the discretion of the inspection team leader.
+Similarly, those CARs opened in response to minor violations/nonconformances should be listed in the list of documents reviewed.

 b.
 Non-Cited Violations (NCVs).
 Guidance in Section 2.3.2 of the NRC Enforcement Policy describes the circumstances for consideration of issuing an NCV for SL IV violations.
 When the NRC applies this enforcement discretion, the report shall briefly describe the circumstances of the violation, the vendor's corrective actions, and the following statement: "This non-repetitive, vendor/licensee-identified and corrected violation is being treated as an NCV, consistent with Section 2.3.2 of the NRC Enforcement Policy."